How to Rehome or Surrender Your Pet

 We can only accept owner-releases from Lenoir County, unless your animal was adopted from our shelter.
 If you live in Lenoir County and MUST release your pet to our shelter:

-- Call the shelter for an appointment so staff/volunteers can make room for your pet.
+- You will be required to show your driver's license or otherwise provide proof of residency.
+Call the shelter for an appointment so staff/volunteers can make room for your pet.
+Normally the shelter can only accept owner-releases on Tuesdays and Thursdays.
 We are always overcrowded and the number of animal intakes can vary greatly each day.
-Some days there is simply no kennel space for owner-releases.
-Please check in at the front desk so our shelter team can help you safely bring your pet inside.
+Many days there is simply no kennel space for owner-releases.
+When you arrive at the shelter with your pet, please check in at the front desk so our shelter team can help you safely bring your pet inside.

 - Please know we cannot guarantee your pet's adoption.
 Sadly, our small shelter receives an average of 9 new homeless pets every single day, primarily because folks won't spay/neuter.
 Despite our best efforts to rehome your pet, there are just too many adoptable pets & not enough placement options for them.